codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the ocean say to the shore?
-Nothing, it just waved.
+Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+What language does Node.js use?
- 1. Kibibyte
+ 1. Java
- 2. Kelobyte
+ 2. Java Source
- 3. Kilobyte
+ 3. Joomla Source Code
- 4. Kylobyte
+ 4. JavaScript

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  JavaScript
 </details>